Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * Begin implementing clients configuring GServers (max players, server name).
 Done in class.
 * Fix a nasty bug with server_send_to_all.
 30 minutes.

+### 2025-01-15 - Configuration completed
+* General bug fixes with server sending duplicate events.
+Done in class.
+* Finish implementing GServerConfig.
+A host client can now edit GServer properties and start the game.
+Disconnecting transfers host permissions to the next client.
+1 hour.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions